xxfoundation/xxdk-wasm/README.md

 examples and a test server to serve the compiled WebAssembly module.

-**Note:** If you are updating the version of Go that this repository uses, you need to ensure that you update the wasm_exec.js file as described [below](#wasm_execjs).
+**Note:** If you are updating the version of Go that this repository uses, you need to ensure that you update the `wasm_exec.js` file as described [below](#wasm_execjs).

+## Updates

+The current semantic version of this repository is stored in `SEMVER` in `version.go`.
+When making major updates or updates that create an incompatibility in the storage or databases, the semantic version needs to be updated and an upgrade path needs to be provided.

 ## Building